Fighting Gun Charges in Drug Prosecutions

 The prosecution does not have to tie the firearm to a specific drug transaction.
 If the possession or trafficking charge sticks, they only have to prove that you were carrying a gun or that it was available — in your waistband, beneath the seat of your car, under your mattress inside the house.

-My goal is to get gun crimes dismissed and focus on the drug charges.
-I challenge whether the search and seizure that led to the weapon was valid, and whether the firearm is realistically connected to any illegal drug activity.
+Michael Spano‘s goal is to get gun crimes dismissed and focus on the drug charges.
+He challenges whether the search and seizure that led to the weapon was valid, and whether the firearm is realistically connected to any illegal drug activity.